Sourabh250/entertainment-app/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the appropriate project directory.
 3. Install the necessary dependencies by running `npm install`.
 4. Start the app by running `npm start`.